meganpetroski/cs50_final/DESIGN.md

-UNDERSTANDING - how it does it; how you implemented it and why you did what you did (Betsy doing what they do)
+UNDERSTANDING - how it does it; how you implemented it and why you did what you did (Betsy doing what they do) A "design document" for your project in the form of a Markdown file called DESIGN.md that discusses, technically, how you implemented your project and why you made the design decisions you did.
+Your design document should be at least several paragraphs in length.
+Whereas your documentation is meant to be a user’s manual, consider your design document your opportunity to give the staff a technical tour of your project underneath its hood. all source code should be thoroughly commented.

 HTML files
 Starting with the layout.html page, we borrowed from past psets and a number of W3 School resources to design the template for the website.
 We played with fonts